Innanov/read/docs/source/data.rst

 Enhancing Data
 -------------------

 Data preprocessing is crucial to ensure the data is suitable for both QML and classical ML models.
-Here's how it's done:
+Here is how it's done:

 1. **Data Collection:**
    Gather the raw data from your source.